constellation-app/constellation/CoreArrangementPlugins/release/modules/ext/docs/CoreArrangementPlugins/src/au/gov/asd/tac/constellation/plugins/arrangements/bubble-tree-3d-arrangement.md

-Similar to the "tree arrangement" plugin, the bubble tree 3D arrangement arranges all the nodes in tree-like structures with "root" nodes and "leaf" nodes placed around their root respective nodes.
+Similar to the "tree arrangement" plugin, the bubble tree 3D arrangement arranges all the nodes in tree-like structures with "root" nodes and "leaf" nodes placed around their respective root nodes.

-Singleton nodes are arranged together in a grid, similarly for doublets (pairs of nodes only connected to each other).
+Singleton nodes are arranged together in a grid.
+Doublets are arranged in a similar fashion.
+Doublets are pairs of nodes only connected to each other.
 The way nodes are placed on the graph will look slightly different each time the arrangement is run.

 The root nodes are determined by iteratively removing all the nodes with only one neighbour until you are left with a set of nodes where each has